Bachelor of Information Technology

-A Bachelor of Information Technology (abbreviations BIT or BInfTech) is an undergraduate academic degree that generally requires three to five years of study.
+A Bachelor of Information Technology (abbreviations BIT or BInfTech or BTech IT) is an undergraduate academic degree that generally requires three to five years of study.
 While the degree has a major focus on computers and technology, it differs from a Bachelor of Computer Science in that students are also expected to study management and information science, and there are reduced requirements for mathematics.

 International variations

 Australia

 In BIT is a three-year or four-year undergraduate degree.

-At the University of Technology, Sydney (UTS), a BIT is a three-year, co-op scholarship degree with two six-month job placements.
+At the University of Technology, Sydney (UTS), a BIT degree is offered as either a three-year program with a choice of professional majors or as a co-operative scholarship degree formally called BIT (co-op) with two six-month paid internships.

-At the University of New South Wales a BIT is referred to as "Business in Information technology" and is also a co-op scholarship degree that lasts four years.

-At the University of Sydney a BIT is a four-year technical program, related to degrees such as Computer Science and Software Engineering.

 At Swinburne University of Technology, a BIT is a three-year co-op scholarship degree incorporating two six-month job placements.

 At RMIT University a BIT is offered as a three-year program, giving the student the choice of different majors.
 These majors are Application Programming, Business Applications, Multimedia Design, Network Programming, System Administration and Web Systems.

 Other universities have structured their BIT programs to emphasise emerging specialisations or work-integrated learning.
 For example, some institutions offer fully online or hybrid delivery formats to cater to working professionals or remote learners, while others include embedded certifications from leading tech platforms.
 In Australia, some programs integrate industry-recognised certifications and offers pathways into cloud computing, cybersecurity and artificial intelligence specialisations.

 The state of the BIT program in Australia is unstable, as many universities and colleges offer it as a technical program while others as a business, e-commerce related program.
 The Australian Computer Society recognizes all BIT degrees, however Engineers Australia only recognises BIT degrees that are technical.